 |8 (tie)||Princeton Review's 1,523 ACT Practice Questions||Princeton Review||2021||$18.99|

 *List prices given at time of publication and subject to change

-Below you’ll find even more information on the ACT prep books that we recommend for students as well as links to all of our ACT book reviews.
+Below you’ll find even more information on the best ACT prep books we recommend for students as well as links to all of our ACT book reviews.

 Disclaimer: every book has pros or cons; make sure you pay close attention to what is important to you in a prep book!

 Everything you need to know about the ACT, straight from Magoosh’s experts.